pile-contributors/ReSqliteUn/README.md

 distribution that may be found in the helper repository.

-> This plugin was inspired by sqlite-undo project available at
+> This plugin was inspired by sqlite-undo project by Simon Naunton available at
 > https://sourceforge.net/projects/sqlite-undo.
 However,
 > as that code is under [GPL v3 license][7], a new implementation was
 > required by the project that I currently work on.
-The names of the
+The names of the sql
 > functions are similar to those used in that code, with a unique
 > prefix to distinguish between them.
 > (Nicu Tofan, February 26, 2017).